gingerchew/kovaa/README.md

 Currently the returned interface has little going on.
 It will be expanded to be more useful as the library develops.

 ## How do reactive properties work?
-To make reactive properties easier, GRWCF uses `@vue/reactivity` as a familiar solution.
+To make reactive properties easier, Kovaa uses `@vue/reactivity` as a familiar solution.
 We reexport `reactive` and `effect`, and anything in the app object will be added to the magic `$store` variable.

 > **What is so magic about $store?** Nothing.
 The only thing magic about it is that it is included as a property in each element defined in the `createApp` function.
+They all point to the app object passed into the `createApp` function.

 ## How do I affect the DOM?